Disclaimer, Trigger Warning and Notice

 I was still floating away from my body but I couldn’t see my body.
 In fact, I was floating in something that I would describe as perfect blackness.
 It was black, but it wasn’t.
 It was the silkiest, softest and most comfortable and comforting atmosphere I have ever experienced.
 (I heard someone else describe it as “black velvet” and that’s a good description.)
 I remember thinking, “I don’t like the dark but I’m not the least bit frightened.
 In fact, I feel great.”

 With what I have since learned, it’s become clear that not seeing my body was God’s mercy.
-Not only would it have been distracting, but I learned later that my death was messy.
-My friend Milton, who was a witness to this event, explained that after he was shooed out of the small room and into the hallway, medical personnel emerged from that room four times, carrying armloads of linens soaked in blood.
-Even after I was resuscitated, and prepared for transport to another hospital, Milton observed that I was literally “white as a sheet,” and that my lips were deep blue, as was the space under my eyes.
-As Milton, a former army medic told me some time later, “I’ve seen corpses that looked a lot better than you at that moment.”
+My death was messy.
+A friend (“Effie”) who had accompanied me to the hospital explained that medical personnel emerged from my room four times, carrying armloads of linens soaked in blood.
+Even after I was resuscitated and prepared for transport to another hospital, Effie observed that I was literally “white as a sheet,” and that my lips were deep blue, as was the space under my eyes.

 Truthfully, I’m glad that I didn’t see that either.
 And from what I’ve learned, it was electricity that restarted my heart.
 I wouldn’t want to bear witness to any part of that process.